cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ## Printing values

-When printing numbers, Mindustry always prints the full representation of a number.
+When printing numbers, Mindustry prints the full representation of a number.
 It might be sometimes cumbersome, as fractions can produce a lot of digits.
 To avoid this, use the `floor` or `ceil` function:

 ```